SkyFlame00/frankenstein/README.md

 All four view windows are plain OpenGL canvases.
 Three-dimensional view uses perspective projection, all two-dimensional ones use orthographic.
 The grid lines are created on the fly depending on the camera's position in the world.

-In the editor you can:
+In the editor you can (click on an item to reveal the spoiler):

 <details>
   <summary>1.
 Move around, zoom in and out, increase or decrease scale of two-dimensional grids</summary>